-- A "Program Warning" will be issued as a result of the failure. - The student must meet with the course coordinator as soon as possible to discuss exam results and ways to ensure success with future exams. - The student should review the exam and consider contacting Student Services, as well as their academic advisor, for additional academic support. - Requirements to pass the course include: - A score of 70% or higher on the course Cumulative Exam for the material covered by the failed block exam (Medicine and Pharmacology) OR a score of 70% or higher on the block exam remediation (CA and CPDS) - An overall score of 70% or greater on the cumulative exam (or cumulative exam component) - An overall course grade of 70% or higher. - A passing score on at least half of the course Block Exams. - See Appendix A and the course syllabus for additional details.
+- 1. A score of 70% or greater is required to pass each Block Exam component. - 2.
+For a Medicine and/or Pharmacology course component failure: - a.
+A "Program Warning" will be issued.
+For example, if a student passes three of the Block Exam components (e.g. Pharm, CPDS, CA), but fails one (e.g. Medicine), they will receive one program warning for this component failure. - The student must meet with the course director as soon as possible to discuss exam results and ways to ensure success with future exams. - The student should review the exam and consider contacting Student Success Services, as well as their academic advisor, for additional academic support. - Requirements to pass the Medicine and/or Pharmacology course include: - A score of 70% or higher on the Joint Cumulative Exam for the material covered by the failed block exam component - An overall score of 70% or greater on the Joint Cumulative Exam for the course (see Joint Cumulative Exams below). - An overall course grade of 70% or higher. - A passing score on at least half of the course Block Exam components. - See Appendix A and the course syllabus for additional details. - 3.
+For a Clinical Applications and/or Clinical Pathophysiology & Diagnostic Studies course component failure: - The student must meet with the course director as soon as possible to discuss exam results and ways to ensure success with future exams.

-- Failure to meet any of the above requirements will result in failure of the course and placement on academic probation for a course failure (see section on MSPAS Terms of Probation).
-If a student is already on academic probation, the course failure may place them in the category for dismissal (see section on MSPAS Dismissal). - If a student has met criteria for course failure prior to the end of the term, they must continue to attend all classes and complete all assignments and exams in order to be eligible for future remediation of the course.
+- The student should review the exam and consider contacting Student Success Services, as well as their academic advisor, for additional academic support. - Requirements to pass the Clinical Applications or Clinical Pathophysiology & Diagnostic Studies course include: - Receive a passing grade on a remediation quiz and/or assignment. - Receive an overall passing course grade. - See Appendix A and the course syllabus for additional details. - 4.
+Failure to meet any of the above requirements will result in failure of the course and placement on academic probation for a course failure (see section on MSPAS Terms of Probation).
+If a student is already on academic probation, the course failure may place them in the category for dismissal (see section on MSPAS Dismissal). - 5.
+If a student has met criteria for course failure prior to the end of the term, they must continue to attend all classes and complete all assignments and exams in order to be eligible for future remediation of the course.